Syrion89/syrion89.github.io/_posts/2020-10-31-ios-dviav2-url-runtime-manipulation-frida.md

 ![Screenshot]({{ site.baseurl }}/images/2020-10-31-ios-dviav2-url-runtime-manipulation-frida/img10.png)

 As we expected, we can dump our url and its length.
-I want to overwrite the url “http://highaltitudehacks.com/2013/11/08/ios-application-security-part-21-arm-and-gdb-basics”  with “https://syrion.me”, we have to change the **x9** register value with my url length **0x11** and overwrite the URL with the new one, to do this we can use the Frida **Memory.protect** function in order to make the first **17**  bytes of the string at address contained in the **x0** register, readable and writable (ASLR) and then, use the the **Memory.copy** to copy "https://syrion.me" into the address contained in the **x0** register.
+I want to overwrite the url “http://highaltitudehacks.com/2013/11/08/ios-application-security-part-21-arm-and-gdb-basics”  with “https://syrion.me”, we have to change the **x9** register value with my url length **0x11** and overwrite the URL with the new one, to do this we can use the Frida **Memory.protect** function in order to make the first **17**  bytes of the string at address contained in the **x0** register readable and writable (ASLR) and then, use the the **Memory.copy** to copy "https://syrion.me" into the address contained in the **x0** register.

 ~~~
 var addr = ptr(0x19d990)